California leaders vow to protect abortion in constitution - KESQ

 “We know we can’t trust the Supreme Court to protect reproductive rights, so California will build a firewall around this right in our state constitution,” Newsom, Assembly Speaker Anthony Rendon and Senate President Pro Tempore Toni Atkins said in a joint statement.
 “Women will remain protected here.”

+If successful, the amendment wouldn’t change much in California, where a majority of lawmakers have repeatedly demonstrated their commitment to keeping abortion legal and accessible.
+But it would make it much harder for future lawmakers to repeal those protections.

-Newsom’s office said their goal is put the amendment on the ballot this November.
-Lawmakers will have to act quickly to make that happen.
+Newsom’s office said its goal is to put the amendment on the ballot this November, though lawmakers will have to act quickly to make that happen.
 They have to vote on it before the end of June to give state officials enough time to print the ballots.

-It takes a two-thirds vote to put a constitutional amendment on the ballot.
-But that shouldn’t be a problem in California.
+It takes a two-thirds vote of the Legislature to put a constitutional amendment on the ballot.
+That shouldn’t be a problem in California’s Legislature.
 Democrats control so many seats they could muster the necessary votes without relying on Republicans.